Lahore

 Location: Eastern Pakistan

-Features: High knot density, high durability, Bohara pattern, Jardin pattern
+Features: High knot density, high durability, Bokhara patterns, Jardin patterns

-Lahore is the second-largest city in Pakistan, with a population of approximately 12 million.
-Located in the northeastern part of the country, it is the capital of Punjab Province and lies along the Ravi River.
-This city holds great historical and cultural significance.
-With a history spanning over 2,000 years, Lahore flourished as the capital of many empires, including the Mughal Empire.
-The city is dotted with magnificent palaces, beautiful gardens, and historic mosques, and is still known today as a place rich in cultural heritage.
+Lahore is the second largest city in Pakistan, with a population of approximately 12 million.
+Located in the northeast, it is the capital of Punjab province and is historically and culturally significant, with the Ravi River flowing through it.
+With a history spanning over 2000 years, it has thrived as the capital of many empires, including the Mughal Empire.
+The city is known for its magnificent palaces, beautiful gardens, and historic mosques, where one can still feel the richness of its culture.

-Pakistani carpets are renowned for their distinctive sheen.
-Many of these carpets are made using wool from New Zealand, and the Pakistani government supports the carpet industry by encouraging the import of high-quality yarns.
-These carpets resemble silk carpets in appearance and are known for their high knot density and exceptional durability.
-A variety of wool grades are used in Pakistani carpets, and while red is the most common color, other colors are also employed.
+Pakistani rugs are known for their special luster.
+Many rugs use New Zealand wool, and the Pakistani government supports rug production and promotes the import of high-quality yarns.
+These rugs are quite similar to silk rugs, featuring a high knot density and exceptional durability.
+Various qualities of wool are used in Pakistani rugs, with red being the predominant color, although other colors are also utilized.

-The quality of Pakistani carpets is generally categorized as either "Fine" or "Normal."
+The quality of Pakistani rugs is categorized into "Fine" and "Normal."

 Characteristics of Fine Quality

-In contrast, standard Pakistani carpets are characterized by their softness and are generally thicker compared to fine quality ones.
+On the other hand, normal Pakistani rugs are characterized by their softness and generally have more thickness compared to fine quality ones.

 Comparison of Fine (left) and Normal (right)